impredicative/podgenai/README.md

 * The speech files are concatenated using `ffmpeg`.

 ## Samples
-These generated podcasts can be downloaded from Mega.
+These generated files can be downloaded from Mega.
 As a reminder, the voice is selected by the LLM.

 * Default voice:
   * [PyTorch](https://mega.nz/file/0RUxwKYA#CsP_K0_f1NdJSNsMN4cx3dCWEgtttI8wMSi__kZh-mo) (2024-04-01)